-- "Rape" is the carnal knowledge of a person, without the consent of the victim, including instance where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
+- 1. "Rape" is the carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
 There is "carnal knowledge" if there is the slightest penetration of the vagina or penis by the sexual organ of the other person.
 Attempted Rape is included. - 2.
-"Sodomy" is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 3.
-"Sexual Assault with an Object" is using an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without consent of the victim, including instances where the victim is incapable or giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
-An "object" or "instrument" is anything used by the other offender other than the offender's genitalia. - 4.
-Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 5.
-"Incest" is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Iowa Law. - 6.
-"Statutory Rape" is sexual intercourse with a person who is under the statutory age of consent as defined by Iowa Law.
+"Sodomy" is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - 3.
+"Fondling" is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - 4.
+"Incest" is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by lowa law. - 5.
+"Statutory Rape" is sexual intercourse with a person who is under the statutory age of consent as defined by lowa law. - E. "Domestic Violence" is felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with thevictim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of lowa or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of lowa. - F. "Dating Violence" is violence committed by a person - 1.
+Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
+Where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship; - The type of relationship; and - The frequency of interaction between the persons involved in the relationship.